 In 2003, Brooke joined the law students at the University of California, Davis School of Law.
 While attending law school, Brooke served as a liaison for the visiting L.L.M.
 (Master of Laws) students, and helped to organize and promote intercultural events, which allowed the students to broaden their concept of international law.
 During the summer of her second year, she attended an international law program, hosted by the University of Oklahoma, in which she studied in Brussels, Belgium, and Geneva, Switzerland.
 While in Geneva, Brooke was able to work at the United Nations, specifically involving herself in the Working Group for Indigenous Peoples, which promotes the rights of various small communities around the world.

-Brooke currently lives in Roseville with her family, two dogs and two fish.
+Brooke currently lives in Roseville with her family, three dogs and two fish.